KarthikShetty27/Dummy-News-Website/README.md

 <h3> Hello 👋  !! </h3>

-In this project I have create a Dummy News Website called *The Daily Bugle*.
+In this project I have created a Dummy News Website called *The Daily Bugle*.
 I have created this website using HTML5, CSS3, Bootstrap and Javascript.This project is both web friendly and mobile friendly.
 <hr>

 Preformance Meteric of this Website: <br>